ajnelson/regxml_extractor/README.md

 * Fedora Core 16: gcc libxml2-devel python-devel
 * Ubuntu 12.04: libxml2-dev python-dev
+* OS X 10.7 Desktop MacPorts: (none needed)

 To build from tarballs, run from the extracted source directory:

     ./configure && make && sudo make install

 (`./configure --prefix=foo` does not work, unfortunately; but if you do not have sudo rights, the hivexml program can be executed in-place from xml/hivexml.)

+(If building in OS X, there is an error compiling the Ruby binaries, included at least Hivex versions 1.3.1 and 1.3.6.
+Also pass `--disable-ruby` to `./configure`.)

 To build from Git source, also include these packages: